-In the meantime, I thought about some of the many modern day wedding traditions I witness each weekend.
+In the meantime, I thought about some of the many modern wedding traditions I witness each weekend.
 If they didn’t come from Survivor, where did these traditions come from?
-So I did some digging and here’s what I found.
+So I did some digging and it turned into a deep dive behind the strange and sometimes even shocking origin stories behind many of wedding traditions we take for granted.
+Ready for an adventure?
+Let’s start at the top.

 Tying the Knot